carbon-language/carbon-lang/docs/design/generics/details.md

 `AddAndScaleForPoint_Extend` and `AddAndScaleForPoint_NoExtend` without
 affecting the return types.
-This requires the return value to be converted to the type that the caller expects instead of the erased type used inside the generic function.
+This requires the return value to be converted to the type that the caller expects instead of the erased type used inside the checked-generic function.

-A generic caller of a generic function performs the same substitution process to determine the return type, but the result may be generic.
-In this example of calling a generic from another generic,
+A checked-generic caller of a checked-generic function performs the same substitution process to determine the return type, but the result may be a symbolic value.
+In this example of calling a checked generic from another checked generic,

 ```
 fn DoubleThreeTimes[U:!
 Vector](a: U) -> U {